ARCH 448 – Survey and Drawing: Mapping the Architecture of Florence

 Description

-The goal of this course is twofold.
+The outcome of this course is twofold.
 First, have students gain deeper knowledge of Florence and its monuments.
 To demonstrate their comprehension of the local man-made environment, students will be expected to produce a series of drawings.
 In doing so, they will attain the second main objective of this course, that is, learn a method that will be of help for the rest of their lives, as they will be trained to observe, imitate, and expand on what they see.
-The course is designed for students with an intense interest in history, art, and architecture, who want to use this passion not only from a strictly intellectual point of view but to broaden their general cultural perspective as well.

 Learning Objectives and Outcomes

-– Understanding of various survey technologies.
+- Be introduced to a variety of survey technologies.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.